 Last week I was in Portland and for a few days the week before that I was in Seattle.
 Portland was for work.
 It was really good to see some of my co-workers and even meet a few for the very first time.
-Since I work from home, I hadn't got to meet some members of my team.
+Since I work from home, I hadn't gotten to meet some members of my team.
 It was awesome to get to hang out with them and I ate very well and even hung out with an awesome friend.

 While I was in Seattle, I got these panic texts from Curtis, the washer was broken or he actually said “I broke the washer”.
 He thought he had overloaded it but I kept texting back saying I'm sure it's just old.
 It was really really old.

 It was so sweet and before you go thinking, he should be able to make his own dinner.
 He should and he would but he is currently beyond stressed out halfway through a year-long online certificate program for GIS (he makes maps for a living).
 All his idea and his company is covering the costs.
 He regrets it about every other day because he remembers how much he disliked school.
 I can go on and on about this.

-But not the day I came home though, it was a red eye flight.
+But not the day I came home though; it was a red eye flight.
 NO MORE red eyes for me.
 I just can't hack it.
 I don't sleep very well on planes due to my sleep apnea…I don't know why I tried it for so long but no more.

 The second day after I came home, I made these cheesesteaks.
 This is Curtis' perfected recipe.
 We have been making this for a few years now.
 We used to make it with sliced roast beef and one day, my former co-worker Kevin, said that Philly cheesesteaks were made with ribeye…that was enough for Curtis to want to give it a try.
-And perfection.

 All done!
 Remove the onions and peppers from the pan and add to the plate with mushrooms & onions or onto a separate plate depending on preference.